 • RV Camouflage – Assemble by hand large screens of brush / foliage and hoist into place using rope.
 From a distance, this “screen” of brush can reduce the chances of some hostile force spotting your easy to recognize RV and then making its way to your location.
 Know your environment.
 Look like a tree and disappear from sight.
 An enemy can be on foot, use drones or even satellites to find you.

 • Compass / Navigation Forget your phone’s GPS.
-Basic compasses are easily available.
+Basic compasses are easily available (see our list of the best survival compasses here).
 Be sure to have recent and reliable paper maps as well.
 You need to know where you are, and when you go off to forage how to get back.

 • Plant and poison plant and berry identification (a “good guide book can be a great way to start, but we encourage real training and practice when it comes to edible plants and knowing what’s poisonous”)